openmobilityfoundation/governance/technical/OMF-MDS-Version-Guidance.md

 Here are some footnotes from the document which are open for [discussion](https://github.com/openmobilityfoundation/mobility-data-specification/discussions).

 1. This is just a recommendation by the OMF based on feedback from a few cities and companies.
 Is this reasonable for cities and companies?
 Note development work can start 2-3 months before this as the release goes through the final development and approval processes.
 Mobility Data's GBFS has a [3 month upgrade recommendation](https://github.com/NABSA/gbfs/blob/v2.2/gbfs.md#version-endpoints) for both major and minor releases.
 2. Mobility Data's GBFS has a [two year long-term support cycle](https://github.com/NABSA/gbfs/blob/master/README.md#version-release-cycles).
+Also see the full [GBFS and Shared Mobility Data Policy](https://mobilitydata.org/gbfs-and-shared-mobility-data-policy/) guidance document.